 Mexico's Pacific coast has a string of attractive port cities that are popular beach destinations and ports of call for cruises.
 This coast is sometimes called the Mexican Riviera but it should not be confused with the Mayan Riviera (also known as the Riviera Maya), which is on the opposite coast, on the Caribbean side.
 Here is an overview of the ports of call which may be included on a Mexican Riviera cruise.
 With limited time at each destination, you'll want to see the highlights of each place.
 Here are some ideas of what to do if you only have one day to spend in each of these spots.

 01 of 07

 Ensenada, Baja California

-Located just 70 miles south of the United States border in Baja California, Ensenada is popular among tourists for fishing and surfing, as well as being home to Mexico’s premier winery Bodegas de Santo Tomás.
-You could just stroll the center of town, see the Plaza Civica, and the Cultural Center, do some souvenir shopping and sample some seafood, but if you would like to venture further afield, visit La Bufadora, the world's second largest marine blowhole, or take an excursion to wine country.
+Located just 70 miles south of the United States border in Baja California state, Ensenada is popular among tourists for fishing and surfing, as well as being home to Mexico’s premier winery Bodegas de Santo Tomás.
+You could just stroll the center of town, see the Plaza Civica, and the Cultural Center, do some souvenir shopping and sample some seafood, but if you would like to venture further afield, visit La Bufadora, the world's second-largest marine blowhole, or take an excursion to wine country.

 02 of 07